-Please, don’t tell me you believe the story of their magic dust!!!
+Please, don’t tell me you believe their magic dust!!!

 Metamorphosis and the first flight

-Inside the greenhouse, you can meet colourful butterflies, and ugly caterpillars as well.
+Inside the greenhouse, you can meet colourful butterflies and ugly caterpillars.

-Also, you can have a look at the nursery, where the pupae (this is the name given to those that are no longer caterpillars but not yet butterflies) hang upside-down.
+You can also have a look at the nursery, where the pupae (this is the name given to those that are no longer caterpillars but not yet butterflies) hang upside-down.
 Every Sunday morning, at 11 a.m., you can admire the first flight of newborn butterflies.
 This wonderful event alone is worth the entire trip to Milano Marittima!

 On other days, specialised staff will teach you all about metamorphosis: from egg to caterpillars, and then from pupa to butterfly.
-For details on days and times, have a look at the House Website.
+For details on days and times, look at the House Website.

 What we like about the Butterflies House

 The Butterflies House is a goldmine of good ideas, and we particularly love those thoughts for kids.
 They must be booked in advance, and you can ask for an English, German, French or Spanish guide.